zerself/geog319/README.md

 # geog319
-projects for Geog 319 (Computer Programming for Spatial Analysis)
+projects for Geog 319 (Computer Programming for Spatial Analysis) at The University of Kansas